aman2997/Neural-Networks-and-Deep-Learning/README.md

 # Neural-Networks-and-Deep-Learning

 My codes for the first course.
+Hope this will prove to be helpful for all of you.
-Hope this helps you all.
-Please first try to solve the exercises on your own.
-These are only for help purposes and not for cheating.
+Please try to solve the exercises on your own.
+These are only to clear some doubts and not to copy whole code.
+Remember that you have enrolled to learn.

-Thanks for stopping by :)
+Thanks for stopping by! :)